 On-Demand Instances let you pay for compute capacity by the hour with no long-term commitments or upfront payments.
 You can increase or decrease your compute capacity depending on the demands of your application and only pay the specified hourly rate for the instances you use.
 Amazon EC2 always strives to have enough On-Demand capacity available to meet your needs, but during periods of very high demand, it is possible that you might not be able to launch specific On-Demand instance types in specific Availability Zones for short periods of time.

 - Users that want the low cost and flexibility of Amazon EC2 without any up-front payment or long-term commitment

 - Applications with short term, spiky, or unpredictable workloads that cannot be interrupted

 - Applications being developed or tested on Amazon EC2 for the first time

 Reserved Instances let you make a low, one-time, upfront payment for an instance, reserve it for a one or three year term, and pay a significantly lower hourly rate for that instance.
 You are assured that your Reserved Instance will always be available for the operating system (e.g. Linux/UNIX or Windows) and Availability Zone in which you purchased it.
 For applications that have steady state needs, Reserved Instances can provide savings of up to 71% compared to using On-Demand Instances.
+Using the Reserved Instance Marketplace, you have the flexibility to purchase Reserved Instances from Reserved Instance Marketplace Sellers at a discount.
 Functionally, Reserved Instances and On-Demand Instances perform identically.
 See "How to Purchase Reserved Instances" for more information.